 Who is Required to File Schedule E?

-A sole proprietor (or a self-employed) who earns supplemental income in form of real estate rentals, royalties, investments in S-Corporations, partnerships, estates, and trusts etc.,
+A sole proprietor (or a self-employed) who earns supplemental income in form of real estate rentals, royalties, investments in S-Corporations, partnerships, estates, and trusts etc., so if you got cash on cash return from Roofstock from selling a property that could fall under this catergory.

 Supplemental income is the form of income one generates without significantly working for it.